 Anima Misra, Sandbach High School and Sixth Form College

-Writers who have taken part in our workshops:
+Just some writers who have taken part in our workshops:

 - Iona Craig, winner of the Orwell Prize for Journalism 2016